Eastern blot: History and multiple definitions

 There is clearly no single accepted definition of the term.
-A recent highlight article has interviewed Ed Southern, originator of the Southern blot, regarding a rechristening of eastern blotting from Tanaka et al. The article likens the eastern blot to "fairies, unicorns, and a free lunch" and states that eastern blots "don't exist."
+A 2007 highlight article has interviewed Ed Southern, originator of the Southern blot, regarding a renaming of eastern blotting from Tanaka et al. The article likens the eastern blot to "fairies, unicorns, and a free lunch" and states that eastern blots "don't exist."
 The eastern blot is mentioned in an immunology textbook which compares the common blotting methods (Southern, northern and western), and states that "the eastern blot, however, exists only in test questions."

 The principles used for eastern blotting to detect glycans can be traced back to the use of lectins to detect protein glycosylation.
 The earliest example for this mode of detection is Tanner and Anstee in 1976, where lectins were used to detect glycosylated proteins isolated from human erythrocytes.
 The specific detection of glycosylation through blotting is usually referred to as lectin blotting.
 A summary of more recent improvements of the protocol has been provided by H. Freeze.

 Applications

-One application of the technique includes detection of protein modifications in two bacterial species Ehrlichia- E. muris and IOE.
+One application of the technique includes detection of protein modifications in two bacterial species Ehrlichia – E. muris and IOE.
 Cholera toxin B subunit (which binds to gangliosides), concanavalin A (which detects mannose-containing glycans) and nitrophospho-molybdate-methyl green (which detects phosphoproteins) were used to detect protein modifications.
 The technique showed that the antigenic proteins of the non-virulent E.muris is more post-translationally modified than the highly virulent IOE.